Organising Legal Support

 For more information see the DIY Legal Research section.

-If you are not sure, a start with this website.
-When you seek legal advice, attempt to find answers to these questions:
+If you are able to get legal advice, try to find answers to these questions:

-- Will the State or Federal police be there?
+- Will the State or Federal police attend?

 - Which police command will be involved?